-NBA Team Charted Jet Hits Mystery UFO In Midair Making Huge Dent — Social Media Vs. Experts On Possibilities
+NBA Team’s Jet Hits Mystery UFO In Midair, Making Huge Dent — Social Media Vs. Experts On Possibilities

-NBA player Steven Adams sent a group tweet out that was addressed to NASA, along with scientists Neil Tyson, and Bill Nye this weekend with a picture showing a huge dent in the nose of the team’s charter jet, a dent that wasn’t there upon departure.
-He asks NASA and the well-known men of science — what could have caused this at 30,000-feet in the air?
-You can see that tweet below in the article.
+NBA player Steven Adams sent a group tweet out that was addressed to NASA, along with scientists Neil deGrasse Tyson, and Bill Nye this weekend with a picture showing a huge dent in the nose of the team’s charter jet, a dent that wasn’t there upon departure.
+He asked NASA and the well-known men of science what could have caused this at 30,000-feet in the air?
+You can see the tweet below.

-Because no one saw this happen, they don’t know at what altitude the plane was flying when it hit something, but the plane was in the air somewhere between takeoff and landing when it happened.
-Steven Adams, who hails from New Zealand, plays for the Oklahoma City Thunder NBA team and he was with the team on that flight when a small UFO hit the plane while they were flying to Chicago.
+Because no one saw this happen, they don’t know at what altitude the plane was flying when it hit something, but the plane was in the air when it happened.
+Steven Adams, who hails from New Zealand, plays for the Oklahoma City Thunder, and he was with the team on that flight when a small UFO hit the plane while they were flying to Chicago.
 They were on their way home after losing in Minneapolis to the Minnesota Timberwolves.

-Team member Josh Huestis tweets, “I guess we hit something,” after landing and getting a gander at the front of the aircraft he just got off of.
+Team member Josh Huestis tweeted, “I guess we hit something,” after landing and getting a gander at the front of the aircraft.
 Thunder star Russell Westbrook was a bit more philosophical with his tweet on the dented plane.

-Westbrook writes, “You never take anything for granted, just be thankful and blessed they we were able to land the plane and everything was OK.”
+“You never take anything for granted, just be thankful and blessed they we were able to land the plane and everything was OK,” he tweeted.

-Carmelo Anthony asked on his Instagram account, “What possibly could we have hit in the SKY at this time of night?”
+“What possibly could we have hit in the SKY at this time of night?”
+Carmelo Anthony asked on his Instagram account.

 So what did the chartered plane hit in the nighttime sky?
-Possibilities are offered up from folks across the social media sites as well as the folks considered experts in aviation and the two camps are a bit polarized with their suggestions on what that plane may have collided with.
+Possibilities are offered up from folks across the social media sites, as well as the folks considered experts in aviation, and the two camps are a bit polarized with their suggestions on what that plane may have collided with.

 Hey @NASA @neiltyson @BillNye